All Collections

 Our Templates solution only modifies elements in the source document that have been changed.
 For example, if no changes are made to an element, the element in the original document remains untouched.
 This means that even if elements don’t look quite right while being in editing mode, they still render correctly when downloaded – because, essentially, they haven’t changed.

-Top 5 tips for preparing
+Top 5 tips for preparing your template

 1. Keep the size of your InDesign package as small as possible (as big as necessary).
 No large images.
 This means no 50 MB psd files, especially not for a social media post.
 Remove hidden layers or master pages.